-If you do want to try to remediate the problem on your own, there are a few different tactics that you can take.
+If you do want to try to remediate the problem on your own, there are a few different tactics from our Sydney shower repair specialists that you can take.
 You want to do your best to clean the mold to get rid of it.
 You will use a combination of baking soda, white distilled vinegar, boiling water, as well as an old toothbrush.

 Start out by mixing baking soda and the water, to create a paste of sorts.
 You then want to use your toothbrush to begin to apply it to the shower drain itself.
 The next step comes a waiting period of around ten minutes.
 Just let the baking soda sit there and do its thing.

 Once you have waited the ten minutes, scrub the shower drain further with the toothbrush.
 Continue to do this until you begin to loosen up the mold as much as you possibly can.

 You then want to move forward with the boiling water.
 Try to fill up a pan of boiling water so that you have it piping hot.
 Water that is in the range of 140 to 150 degrees will be able to kill off the mold entirely.
 Pour it down the drain slowly, followed by a cup of vinegar and a half cup of baking soda.
 You then want to let this combination work its magic as it will try to get rid of any mold that remains in the drain.

 If the smell persists, it is time to call on a professional as the mold issue is probably a lot worse than you initially thought.